 The 14-inch display comes standard with full HD (1920 x 1080) resolution and can be upgraded to 2560 x 1440 should you want something better than 1080p.
 In our testing, the display was slightly dim (243 nits) but highly accurate in color reproduction, with a DeltaE rating of 1.2.
 Unlike past iterations of the ThinkPad X1 Carbon, the fourth generation model has no touchscreen option.

 The Lenovo ThinkPad X1 Carbon (4th Gen) slims down the office laptop with a premium ultrabook design, but that thin profile and lightweight come with some potent performance and great battery life.
-If you’re working on the road or just need to pick and go without losing a step, the Lenovo ThinkPad X1 Carbon is one of the best business notebooks on the market and our Bronze Award winner.
+If you’re working on the road or just need to pick and go without losing a step, the Lenovo ThinkPad X1 Carbon is one of the best business notebooks on the market.